Long-wave instability and growth rate of the inviscid shear flows

-With the preparation above, we have such consequence.
-If $-f(y)<Q<\infty$, where $Q$ is a positive constant, then the disturbances with shortwaves $k>k_c$ are always stable, where $k_c$ is a critical wavenumber subject to $k_c^2=Q-\mu_1$.
-We will prove the consequence by two steps.
-At first, we prove proposition 1: if $c_r=U_s$, the disturbances with shortwaves $k>k_c$ are always stable.
+With the preparations above, we have such consequence.
+If $f(y)>0$ everywhere and maximum of $f(y)$ equals to $p^2\mu_1>\mu_1$, then the disturbances with short-waves $k>k_0$ are always neutral stable, where $k_0$ is a critical wavenumber subject to $k_0^2=(p^2-1)\mu_1$ \cite{Craik1972}.